This article contains affiliate links. This article was first published in October 2015 and has been updated several times, last time in June 2019.

 While in Joyo, you can enjoy the water sports and activities or simply sunbathe.
 The resort has an honesty bar so you can mix your own drinks but you can also bring your own at no extra charge.
 As you are very far from civilisation, Pulau Joyo has some of the clearest nights you will find near Singapore so it is a great spot for star gazing.

-3. Bawah Reserve – The most luxurious resort near Singapore
+3. Bawah Reserve – for the most luxurious resort near Singapore

 Bawah Island is the closest island to Singapore that is truly worthy of honeymoon dreams.
 You no longer need to fly to the Maldives or the remote parts of Indonesia to access a world of barefoot luxury.
 Bawah Reserve opened in 2017 with just 35 villas, 11 of which are over water and the rest on the beach.
 As opposed to the Maldives, Bawah reserve is not just an island but six, spread over a small area and surrounding three lagoons with the most beautiful clear waters.